unitaryfund/mitiq/docs/source/examples/simple-landscape-braket.md

 ```

 ## Defining the executor functions with and without noise
 To use error mitigation methods in Mitiq, we define an executor function which computes the expectation value of a simple Hamiltonian $H=Z \otimes Z$, i.e., Pauli-$Z$ on each qubit.
-To compare to the noiseless result, we define both a noiseless and a noisy executor below.More information about executors can be found [here](../guide/executors.md).
+To compare to the noiseless result, we define both a noiseless and a noisy executor below.
+More information about executors can be found [here](../guide/executors.md).

 ```{code-cell} ipython3
 # Observable to measure